aws-samples/sample-aws-marketplace-serverless-saas-integration-esc/README.md

 ### Prerequisites

-* AWS CLI configured with a profile for the European Sovereign Cloud
+* AWS CLI configured with a profile for the European Sovereign Cloud account
 * SAM CLI installed
 * Node.js